Udupi cuisine: Udupi restaurants

-Udupi or Udipi restaurants serving Udupi cuisine can be found all over India and many parts of the world.
+Udupi restaurants can be found all over India and many parts of the world.
 In the past, these restaurants were run by cooks and priests trained at Krishna matha in Udupi.
-With rising popularity, many others have entered this business claiming to serve authentic Udupi cuisine.
+With rising popularity, many others have entered this business.
 Most Udupi restaurants are family run, with ownership passing among kith and kin of the original owner.
 Udupi restaurants have undergone many changes in their menu in recent times, adapting to changing economic structure and social statuses in India.
 They have included vegetarian delicacies from other Indian cuisines.

 The first major Udupi restaurant owner, K. Krishna Rao, began his career in food service as an attendant in ceremonies held by the Sri Krishna Temple, wherein food was served to gatherings of the temple staff and pilgrims.
 In 1922, he moved to Madras and joined Sharada Vilas Brahmins Hotel in George Town as a kitchen servant.
 He is the inventor of Masala Dosa.
 In 1925, his employer offered him one of his restaurants for ₹700 monthly.
 In 1939 Rao started his first hotel Udupi Sri Krishna Vilas, now called Old Woodlands.
 The other prominent chain of Udupi restaurant is the Dasaprakash group, founded by K. Seetharama Rao, who gave up a low-grade salaried position in Mangalore to join his brothers' snack food (tiffin) business in Mysore in 1921.

 In 1923, a major flood devastated Udupi and caused mass migration of male workers and professionals to large cities.
 This led to a rising demand for low-cost public eating places.
 Several prominent Udupi restaurants such as Dasaprakash in Mysore, Udupi Sri Krishna Bhavan and Mavalli Tiffin Rooms in Bangalore, were set up to cater to this demand.
 These restaurants were vegetarian, employed OBCs and upper-caste Hindus from Udupi, and initially, segregated seating spaces along caste lines.

 Mumbai, Madras, Mysore, and Bangalore were important destinations for migrants from Udupi, and many restaurants were set up there.
 In Matunga in Mumbai, many Udupi restaurants such as Ramanayaks and Cafe Madras were established in the 1930s and 1940s.
 In the following decades, Udupi restaurants spread to all states and are now found in every corner of India.
 Eventually, it crossed national boundaries and reached cities with Indian diasporas around the world.